Strategy collectives video for Jay read more

-The churchyard surrounding St Mary's has a peaceful atmosphere, not only because of its old graves but because of the quality of its planting and the natural life this attracts.
+The churchyard surrounding Taranaki Cathedral Church of St Mary has a peaceful atmosphere, not only because of its old graves but because of the quality of its planting and the natural life this attracts.
 Trees brought from England grow side by side with indigenous specimens.

 For a time during the Land Wars of the 1860s, St Mary's was taken over by the British armed forces.
-The churchyard was turned into a bullock yard for transport teams, and for a while it served the purpose of a military magazine.
+The churchyard was turned into a bullock yard for transport teams.

 The churchyard was closed as a burial ground in 1914, having accommodated the graves of British soldiers as well as those of early settlers and their families.